+The upshot of the argument is that in the presence of a large number of light fields the low-energy effective (and perturbative) description of gravity breaks down at a scale much lower than $\Mp$, thus suggesting a much lower quantum gravity scale.
 While this gives an interesting twist to the usual discussion of quantum gravity scales, $\Lambda_{\rm sp}$ only differs significantly from $\Mp$ in the presence of an exponentially large number of light fields, which might require some motivation in the first place.
 Within the context of the Swampland programme \cite{Vafa:2005ui,Palti:2019pca,vanBeest:2021lhn,Brennan:2017rbf,Grana:2021zvf,Agmon:2022thq,VanRiet:2023pnx} however, light fields seem to be the rule---according to the so-called Swampland Distance Conjecture (SDC) \cite{SdC}, in a theory with a moduli space of possible scalar field expectation values, any asymptotic limit taken in this moduli space is accompanied by an infinite tower of fields whose masses are exponentially suppressed.
 In other words, as we move towards the asymptotic boundaries, an infinite tower of states becomes light(er).
 From a top-down String Theory point-of-view, this is an observed pattern; the conjecture is that the same pattern will be true for any EFT compatible with quantum gravity.
 If anything, the Distance Conjecture provided a clear motivation for the presence of light fields.

 Many works have explored and developed this connection between the ``species scale'' and the infinite towers of states that arise in String Theory over the past few years \cite{Castellano:2023jjt,Castellano:2023stg,Etheredge:2024tok,Rudelius:2023spc,Castellano:2024bna,Castellano:2022bvr,vandeHeisteeg:2022btw,Cribiori:2022nke,vandeHeisteeg:2023ubh,vandeHeisteeg:2023dlw,Castellano:2023aum,Cribiori:2023ffn,Basile:2023blg,Basile:2024dqq,Herraez:2024kux,Martucci:2024trp,Seo:2024zzs,Bedroya:2024uva,Fichet:2022ixi,Ashoorioon:2011aa,Andriot:2023isc,Cribiori:2023sch,Scalisi:2024jhq,Casas:2024jbw,Aoki:2024ixq,Castellano:2023jjt,Castellano:2023stg,Etheredge:2024tok,Rudelius:2023spc,Blumenhagen:2024ydy,Blumenhagen:2023xmk,Blumenhagen:2023tev,Blumenhagen:2023yws}---comparing bottom-up counting predictions with the knowledge of the UV in several concrete examples; looking at the consequences for scalar field potentials and cosmology; and in connection with the Emergence Proposal\footnote{According to the Emergence Proposal \cite{Harlow:2015lma,Grimm:2018ohb,Heidenreich:2018kpg,Palti:2019pca,Blumenhagen:2023tev}, the dynamics (kinetic terms) for all low-energy fields emerges from integrating out towers of massive states down from an ultraviolet scale, below the Planck scale, where quantum gravity takes over.
 The need to identify this ultraviolet scale accurately gives a theoretical motivation to understand the ``species scale''.}.
 We highly recommend \cite{Castellano:2024bna} for an in-depth discussion of the ``species scale'' and infinite towers in the context of String Theory.